Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 Qantas Frequent Flyer

 Qantas members can transfer points to family members.
-The minimum transfer is 5,000 points, and you can transfer up to 600,000 points in a 12-month period.
-Transfers attract a fee if you call a consultant, but the service is free if you use the online form.
+The minimum transfer is 1,500 points, and there are no limits to the number of transfers you can make each year.
+Transfers attract a fee if you call an agent, but the service is free if you use the online form.

 Note that transfers don't count as qualifying activity to prevent your Qantas points from expiring.